Sailing Catamaran Haul-Haulout and what Cruisers could Expect

 Unfortunately, this marked the beginning of a very difficult weekend.

 That Friday night, and continuing into the weekend, we were left without suitable shore power.
-Our hardstand location had no nearby power outlets.
-Although we carried a long extension lead, we had not anticipated needing to double its length in order to reach the nearest 10A outlet, one that already had every available socket occupied.
-Adding to the frustration, there were no 32A outlets anywhere near our location, despite our earlier discussions with marina staff confirming that 32A power would be available.
+Our hardstand location had no nearby power outlets, and all staff had left.
+Although we carried a long extension lead, we had not anticipated needing to double its length in order to reach the nearest 10A outlet.
+This outlet had no free outlets.

-Saturday arrived and we drew a line in the sand.
-With fresh and renewed optimism we waited for the scheduled water blast.
-10:00 am came and went, no activity at all.
-We spoke with several of the staff involved in the previous day’s haul-out, but nothing eventuated.
-By midday, there was still no sign of progress, so we approached the marina office directly.
-It was only after this follow-up that arrangements finally began moving shortly afterward.
+10:00 am came...and went.
+No activity at all.
+We spoke with several of the staff involved in the previous day’s haul-out, to no avail.
+By midday the optimism had faded; there was still no sign of any progress, so we approached the marina office directly.
+It was only after this follow-up that arrangements finally began moving.

-Despite resolving some of the earlier issues, a major problem still remained, we had no usable shore power at our hardstand position.
+Despite resolving some of the earlier issues, a major problem still remained: we had no usable shore power at our hardstand position.
 In desperation, and at additional cost to ourselves, we contacted Summer Electrical.

 Niraj from Summer Electrical was outstanding, coming to our assistance late on Saturday afternoon to help establish temporary power to the yacht.
 He supplied additional extension leads so we could at least keep the fridges running and allow the tradespeople we had organised to continue their work.